KunpengSong/torchsample/README.md

 ## Data Augmentation and Datasets
-The torchsample package provides a ton of good data augmentation and transformation tools which can be applied during data loading.
+The wick package provides a ton of good data augmentation and transformation tools which can be applied during data loading.
 The package also provides the flexible `TensorDataset` and `FolderDataset` classes to handle most dataset needs.